quixio/quix-streams/roadmap.md

 ## Streaming Data frames
 Stateful stream processing is difficult and requires very different mindset compared to batch.
 The goal of streaming data frames is to bridge the gap between streaming and batch and make it easier for users coming from batch.

-Let's illustrate the problem on very standard example of stateful processing - rolling window of last 10 minutes data.
+Let's illustrate the problem on a very standard example of stateful processing - rolling window of last 10 minutes data.
 If you perform this operation by yourself, you need to keep an eye on following:
  - Management of state in memory
    - Keep current rolling window in memory and remove old rows outside the window
    - Append new rows and produce new output rows